What is endocarditis?

 - muscle or joint pain

-- decreased appetite
+- nausea or decreased appetite

 - weight loss

 - an enlarged spleen, which may be tender to touch

 Changes in the skin may also occur, including:

 - tender red or purple spots below the skin of fingers or toes

 - tiny red or purple spots from blood cells that leaked out of ruptured capillary vessels, which usually appear on the whites of the eyes, inside the cheeks, on the roof of the mouth, or on the chest

 The signs and symptoms of infectious endocarditis vary greatly from person to person.
 They can change over time, and they depend on the cause of your infection, heart health, and how long the infection has been present.
 If you have a history of heart problems, heart surgery, or prior endocarditis, you should contact your doctor immediately if you have any of these symptoms.
 It’s especially important to contact your doctor if you have a constant fever that will not break or you’re unusually tired and don’t know why.